Vera Wong's Unsolicited Advise for Murderers ⭐⭐⭐

 Genre: Fiction, Mystery, Thriller, Cozy, Humor

-Meh. generously gave it 3 stars but only because I liked the Vera character.
+Meh.
+I generously gave it 3 stars but only because I liked the Vera character.
 Nosey old tea shop lady with no filter.

 I didn't care about any of the other characters and I didn't care who murdered the victim.
-They established he was a narcissistic asshole and everyone had a motive.
+They established he was a narcissistic a$$hole and everyone had a motive.
 Nobody was sad he was dead.

 Cell Block Tango from the movie/play Chicago should have been playing in the background: